mkucmus/doc/developer/installation/installation.rst

     $ docker-compose -f docker/docker-compose.yml up -d
     $ docker-compose -f docker/docker-compose.yml exec php phing demo

 That's all.
-Now, you can go to the admin panel ``openloyalty.localhost:8182``.
+Now you can go to admin panel ``openloyalty.localhost:8182``.
-The default login is admin and password open.
-You can also go to the customer panel ``openloyalty.localhost:8183``.
+Default login is admin and password open.
+You can also go to customer panel ``openloyalty.localhost:8183``.